arith-lang/proto-impl/README.md

 ## Using the language

-The interpreter and transpiler can handle many basic string, numeric, and list operations.
+The interpreter and transpiler can handle many basic string, numeric, list, and (immutable) vector operations.
 You can also define lambda functions and either pass them to higher-order functions like `map`, `reduce`, and `filter` or use `define` statements to give them names.

 The standard library has many of the functions one would expect from a Lisp.
 There is currently no documentation, but the code in the files in the [stdlib](./src/stdlib) directory should be fairly self-documenting.